jeff-mitchell.dev

 Shuttle Template - Hyper

 I mess about with stuff so that you don't have to.
 Anyone in their right mind would build their API with Axum (or the other framework of your choice) and call it a day, but not me!
 I'm going nap-of-earth with Hyper and Tokio, just in case you want to see for yourself what not to do.
 I've managed to create a skeleton API and have turned it into a template of sorts.
-It's a mainly a learning ground for me, as I can't stand just reading theory without getting my hands dirty.
+It's a mainly a learning ground for me, as I need to get my hands dirty.

 Frontend Development